Simplex algorithm: Pivot operations

 The geometrical operation of moving from a basic feasible solution to an adjacent basic feasible solution is implemented as a pivot operation.
 First, a nonzero pivot element is selected in a nonbasic column.
 The row containing this element is multiplied by its reciprocal to change this element to 1, and then multiples of the row are added to the other rows to change the other entries in the column to 0.
 The result is that, if the pivot element is in a row r, then the column becomes the r-th column of the identity matrix.
 The variable for this column is now a basic variable, replacing the variable which corresponded to the r-th column of the identity matrix before the operation.
 In effect, the variable corresponding to the pivot column enters the set of basic variables and is called the entering variable, and the variable being replaced leaves the set of basic variables and is called the leaving variable.
 The tableau is still in canonical form but with the set of basic variables changed by one element.

 Algorithm

 Let a linear program be given by a canonical tableau.
 The simplex algorithm proceeds by performing successive pivot operations each of which give an improved basic feasible solution; the choice of pivot element at each step is largely determined by the requirement that this pivot improves the solution.

+The following sections focus on finding the maximum of the objective function.
+If instead the minimum is desired, the algorithm can be modified by negating all references to the objective function.